 You are eligible to join the NAD if you are a New Zealand Resident and you provide Public Switched Telecommunications Services in New Zealand.
 Unless the existing parties agree otherwise, there can only be one party for each group of related companies.

 Only NAD parties, or organisations intending to provide public switched telecommunications services and who become NAD parties within six months of being allocated Code Blocks, can be allocated numbers.
 If you are not currently providing public switched telecommunications services you may still join the NAD but you will need to start providing services within 12 months of being allocated numbers or else the numbers will be forfeit.
-In addition, no party may activate and use any Geographic (local) or Non Geographic (mobile) numbers, regardless of their membership status, unless they have first been determined as a Party to Local Number Portability or Mobile Number Portability by the Telecommunications Commissioner.
+In addition, no party may activate and use any Geographic (local) or Non Geographic (mobile) numbers, regardless of their membership status, unless they have first been determined as a Party to Local Number Portability or Mobile Number Portability.

 If you are interested in joining the NAD you can read more on our Membership Application page.